 Stories won’t just help you make conversions during the sales process, though, they can also help you retain customers.

 By sending case studies to your existing customers, you can remind them of what’s possible and light a fire under them to take massive action.

-Not only that, if you are suffering in sending out regular emails to build relationship with your potential customers, case study is a good content as well.
+Not only that, if you are suffering in sending out regular emails to build relationships with your potential customers, a case study is good content as well.
 It’s a combination of entertainment and education in the email.
 Making it easier to read.

 4. Send Personalized Updates

 Think of an update that you want daily.
 It could be your business sales data, website parameters update or news update on the topic you are interested in.